 Susan Neville is the author of six works of creative nonfiction: Fabrication: Essays on Making Things and Making Meaning; Twilight in Arcadia; Iconography: A Writer's Meditation; Butler's Big Dance; Sailing the Inland Sea, and Light.
 Her essay on women in the Klan in Indiana, "Into the Fire," is available as an ebook from Ploughshares.
 Her collections of short fiction and hybrid fiction include The Town of Whispering Dolls, winner of the Catherine Doctorow Prize for Innovative Fiction, In the House of Blue Lights, winner of the Richard Sullivan Prize; Invention of Flight, winner of the Flannery O'Connor Award for Short Fiction; and Indiana Winter.
 Her stories have appeared in the Pushcart Prize anthology and in anthologies including Extreme Fiction (Longman) and The Story Behind the Story (Norton.)
-She lives in Indianapolis and teaches writing at Butler University and in the Warren Wilson MFA Program for Writers.
+She lives in Indianapolis and can be reached by email at email@example.com.